LauraLynch1997/dog-walking-website/README.md

     - Submission of the form will direct the user to a thank-you page.

-    - The site's contact details and social media links all in the same section to provide the user with maximum contact options.
+    - The site's contact details and social media links are all in the same section to provide the user with maximum contact options.

     ![Contact-Form](./assets/read-me-images/contact-tablet.png)